 Eat According to Your Body Temperature

-Having a good idea of what your basal body temperature is can help you determine your ideal diet and keep your digestive tract running smoothly.
-The result isn't just fresher breath but overall improved health and wellness.
+Having a good idea of what your basal body temperature is might help you determine your ideal diet and keep your digestive tract running smoothly.
+The result isn't just fresher breath but overall improved health and wellness, according to Dan.
 Dan notes that "if your body runs hot, abdomen is hot to the touch, and you have a reddish tongue, it’s best to avoid, fried, greasy and spicy foods."

 Respectively, Dan says, "if you run cold, have a cold abdomen to the touch, and a puffy, pale watery tongue, then avoid raw fruits and vegetables.
 Avoid cold smoothies and shakes."
 Instead, she recommends cooking your veggies and "incorporating warming foods into your daily diet."